• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 Some great Easter eggs scattered throughout and I was hoping for some other things I won't get into until more people see it, but overall it's fun.

-I fucking loved Guardians of the Galaxy 2.
+I forking loved Guardians of the Galaxy 2.
 I agree that the story/plot wasn't as intriguing, but I thought the character development really made up for it.
 And I think I laughed a lot more in the second one than I did the first one.
 There are still a few jokes I'm chuckling about a few days later.

 One thing that did surprise me, unless I missed something, is that [minor spoiler?] neither the story or the extra scenes tied the Guardians back into the larger MCU picture.
 Totally not a big deal, but I guess that is what I've become accustomed to with the extra scenes, tying the threads together a little bit.